mo2menwael/Advanced-Tic-Tac-Toe/README.md

   ```bash
   git clone https://github.com/mo2menwael/Advanced-Tic-Tac-Toe.git
   ```
-- In the googletest folder, create a folder called "build".
+- In googletest folder, create a folder called "build".
 - Open PowerShell and type these commands:
   ```
   cd the path where you created build folder